logeyG/campspot-GetAvailableCampsites/README.md

 ## a.
 How to build and run your program and tests
 Because I developed this program using .NET, my solution can only be run on Windows.
 You also need to install Visual Studio Community 2015+ to be able to use the programs required.

+First, [download the releases[(https://github.com/logeyG/campspot-GetAvailableCampsites/releases/tag/1.0) for the test project and the main program.
+Extract these folders to a local directory, hereby referred to as `~`.

 ### To run the automated tests
 1. Open up the Developer Command Prompt for Visual Studio which is installed with the Visual Studio installation
 2. Navigate to `C:\Program Files (x86)\Microsoft Visual Studio [VS Version #]\Common7\IDE\CommonExtensions\Microsoft\TestWindow`